gladiola/blog/_posts/2018-06-25-whatIsYourValue.markdown

 ## How much do you cost the boss?

 When I was working at a large corporation, one day I received an email from their marketing group that told me I was paid about $17,000 more than I expected.
 At first I thought it was an error.
-As I read the nearly 20 page PDF the sent me, I realized they were serious.
+As I read the nearly 20 page PDF they sent me, I realized they were serious.
 It wasn't a mistake.
 That's what they believed I cost.
 To them, I was $17K more expensive than I perceived myself to be.

 My thoughts on my pay were based on my base annual salary.
 To the employer, I was more expensive because they were counting the dollars they spent on the benefits package.
 Now, in detail, I objected to some of their calcluations because they ignored the amount of money I had to spend in order to realize the maximum value of those benefits.
 I felt that by not recognizing that amount that they were inflating the count.
 No matter:  to them, I was $17K more expensive than I thought.